Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Ruby/_rails/unfinished/cucumber_rails.md

 group :test do
   # we need the :require => false, so rails does snot complain
-  gem 'cucumber-rails', :require => false end
+  gem 'cucumber-rails', :require => false

+  gem 'selenium-webdriver' # not sure if we need this end
 ```